Share with your friends

 trip cancellation insurance

 Sometimes travelers have to cancel their trips due to unexpected sickness, family death, whatever.
-Those with trip insurance get their money back.
-Those without it, lose it.
+If you have a non-refundable ticket and buy the proper trip cancellation insurance, you willl get your money back via the insurance company.

 PAGE ONE for mistakes #